DataTalksClub/data-engineering-zoomcamp/week_2_workflow_orchestration/README.md

 You can find this week's videos and resources in the [Course Resources](https://github.com/mattppal/data-engineering-zoomcamp/tree/matt/mage/week_2_workflow_orchestration#-course-resources) section below.

 The first two videos are more conceptual and introductory.
 In the second, we'll dive into configuring Mage from our [Getting Started Repo](https://github.com/mage-ai/mage-zoomcamp).

+Here's a rough course syllabus:

+2.2.1 - 📯 Intro to Orchestration
+* An overview of orchestration as a concept, and how it fits into the data engineering landscape.
+2.2.2 - 🧙‍♂️ Intro to Mage
+* An overview of Mage as a platform, and how it fits into the data engineering landscape.
+2.2.3 - 🐘 ETL: API to Postgres
+* Writing an ETL pipeline to load data from an API into a Postgres database.
+2.2.4 - 🤓 ETL: API to GCS
+* Writing an ETL pipeline to load data from an API into GCS.
+2.2.5 - 🔍 ETL: GCS to BigQuery
+* Writing an ETL pipeline to load data from GCS into BigQuery.
+2.2.6 - 👨‍💻 Parameterized Execution
+* Writing a parameterized pipeline to load data from an API into GCS.
+2.2.7 - 🤖 Deployment (Optional)
+* Deploying a pipeline to Google Cloud.
+2.2.8 - 🧱 Advanced Blocks (Optional)
+* An overview of advanced blocks, including dynamic blocks, conditional blocks, replica blocks, and callback blocks.
+2.2.9 - 🗒️ Homework
+* Homework overview and instructions
+2.2.10 - 👣 Next Steps
+* wrap up

 ## 🌊 Data Lake (GCS)